White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono

 Paul Sarzoza

-Sarzoza is a small business owner from Phoenix, Ariz., whose biggest customer is TSMC, a semiconductor chip manufacturer.
+Paul Sarzoza is a small-business owner from Phoenix whose biggest customer is TSMC, a semiconductor chip manufacturer.

 TSMC is expanding through investments from the CHIPS and Science Act, which is funding domestic production of semiconductor chips.
 The chips are used in computers, cars and other household appliances.
 Sarzoza’s business is hiring more than 100 new employees as a result.